KieranCanter/kierancanter.dev/README.md

 * [ThreeJS](https://threejs.org/)                                      - 3D animation library used for the business card element on mobile/touch devices
 * [Font Awesome](https://fontawesome.com/)                             - wildly popular icon library used for most of the iconography
 * [GSAP](https://gsap.com/)                                            - animation library used for the pop-in animations on load
-* [React Swipeable](https://github.com/FormidableLabs/react-swipeable) - swipe gesture library for page-swiping feature
+* [Embla Carousel](https://www.embla-carousel.com/)                    - lightweight carousel library for mobile page-swiping feature

 ### Component Design